-4.3.8 Who chairs Overview and Scrutiny Committees?
+8. Who chairs Overview and Scrutiny Committees?

-The Chairperson for each Overview and Scrutiny Committee shall be appointed by the Council.

-The Chairperson in respect of the Scrutiny Committee shall be a Member from an opposition party.
-The Chairpersons for the other two Overview and Scrutiny Committees shall be drawn from Members of the majority party.
+The Chairman for each committee shall be appointed by the Council and shall be a Member from an opposition party in respect of the principal Overview and Scrutiny Committee.
+The Chairpersons of the two other committees shall be drawn from Members of the majority party.

-4.3.9 Work programme
+9. Work programme

-The Overview and Scrutiny Committees/Sub-Committees will be responsible for setting their own work programme with reference to the forward plan
+The Scrutiny Committees/sub-committees will be responsible for setting their own work programme.

-4.3.10 Agenda items
+10. Agenda items

-Any Member of an Overview and Scrutiny Committee or Sub-Committee shall be entitled to give notice to the chairperson of that Committee, in consultation with the Strategic Director Resources that they wish an item relevant to the functions of the Overview and Scrutiny Committee or Sub-Committee to be included on the agenda for the next available meeting of the Committee or Sub-Committee.
-On receipt of such a request the Strategic Director Resources will ensure that it is included on the next available agenda, subject to having had the opportunity to scope out the work required to deliver the item and considered the feasibility of this work in terms of officer/other resources.
+Any Member of a Scrutiny Committee or sub-committee shall be entitled to give notice to the chairman of that committee, in consultation with the Strategic Director of Resources that he or she wishes an item relevant to the functions of the committee or sub-committee to be included on the agenda for the next available meeting of the committee or sub-committee.
+On receipt of such a request the Strategic Director of Resources will ensure that it is included on the next available agenda, subject to having scoped out the work required to deliver the item and considered the feasibility of this work in terms of officer/other resources.

-The Overview and Scrutiny Committees shall also respond, as soon as their work programme permits, to requests from the Council and the Cabinet to review particular areas of Council activity.
+The Scrutiny Committees shall also respond, as soon as their work programme permits, to requests from the Council and the Cabinet to review particular areas of Council activity.
 Where they do so, the Scrutiny Committee shall report their findings and any recommendations back to the Cabinet and/or Council.
-The Council and/or the Cabinet shall consider the report of the Scrutiny Committee at its next available meeting.
+The Council and/or the Cabinet shall consider the report of the Scrutiny Committee at its next meeting.

-4.3.11 Reports from Scrutiny Committees
+11. Reports from Scrutiny Committees

 Executive arrangements by local authorities must ensure that Overview and Scrutiny Committees have the power to make report or recommendations to the Council or the Cabinet with respect to the discharge of any functions which are the responsibility of the Cabinet.
-The following paragraphs set out a procedure for compliance with this statutory framework.
+The following paragraphs set out a procedure for this statutory framework.

-Where an Overview and Scrutiny Committee proposes to deliver a report then, once it has formed recommendations on proposals, the Scrutiny Committee (with support from officers) will prepare a formal report and submit it via the Strategic Director Resources for consideration by the Cabinet (if the proposals are consistent with the existing budgetary and policy framework), or to the Council as appropriate (e.g. if the recommendation would require a departure from or a change to the agreed budget and policy framework).
+Where Scrutiny proposes to deliver a report then, once it has formed recommendations on proposals, the scrutiny committee (with support from officers) will prepare a formal report and submit it via the Strategic Director of Resources for consideration by the Cabinet (if the proposals are consistent with the existing budgetary and policy framework), or to the Council as appropriate (e.g. if the recommendation would require a departure from or a change to the agreed budget and policy framework).

-If a Scrutiny Committee cannot agree on one single final report to the Council or Cabinet as appropriate, then a minority report may be prepared and submitted for consideration by the Council or Executive with the majority report with the agreement of the Committee.
+If a scrutiny committee cannot agree on one single final report to the Council or Cabinet as appropriate, then a minority report may be prepared and submitted for consideration by the Council or Executive with the majority report with the agreement of the Committee.

-The Council or Cabinet shall consider the report of the Scrutiny Committee at its next meeting.
+The Council or Cabinet shall consider the report of the scrutiny committee at its next meeting.

-4.3.12 Making sure that Scrutiny reports are considered by Cabinet
+12. Making sure that Scrutiny reports are considered by the Cabinet

-The final report will be allocated to either or both the Cabinet and Full Council for consideration, according to whether the contents of the report would have implications for the Council's policy and budget framework.
-This procedure will be overseen by the Strategic Director Resources.
+A final report will be allocated to either or both the Cabinet and the Council for consideration, according to whether the contents of the report would have implications for the Council's budget and policy framework.
+The procedure will be overseen by the Strategic Director of Resources.

-When the Council does meet to consider any referral from an Overview and Scrutiny Committee on a matter which would impact on the policy and budget framework, the Cabinet must be given the opportunity to respond to the Overview and Scrutiny Committee report before the Council meets to consider it and the Council shall also consider any response of the Cabinet to the Overview and Scrutiny Committee proposals.
+The Cabinet must be given the opportunity to respond to the Scrutiny report before the Council meets to consider it.
+When the Council does meet to consider any referral from the Scrutiny Committee on a matter which would impact on the budget and policy framework, it shall also consider any response of the Cabinet to the Scrutiny proposals.

-4.3.13 Members and officers giving account
+13. Members and officers giving account

-Any Overview and Scrutiny Committee or Sub-Committee may scrutinise and review decisions made or actions taken in connection with the discharge of any Council functions within the terms of reference of the relevant committee.
+Any scrutiny committee or sub-committee may scrutinise and review decisions made or actions taken in connection with the discharge of any council functions within the terms of reference of the relevant committee.